sircasms/sardetbutevencooler/README.md

 discord bot with basic money/gambling system

-Requires node_modules + some setting up in botconfig.json
+Requires some setting up in botconfig.json